Skip to main content

 Permissions

-Open your app's AndroidManifest.xml file and add the following permission:
+Open your app's AndroidManifest.xml file and add the following permission.
+Please make sure the <uses-permission> element should be a direct child of the <manifest> root element.

 <uses-permission android:name="android.permission.INTERNET" />